-What Is Naltrexone?
+What Is Naltrexone HCl?

 Sold under the brand name Vivitrol, among others, it comes in different formulations.
 The drug can be delivered by injection, through an implant, or by taking pills.
-While pills are most often used in low-dose naltrexone (LDN) therapy, they can be used in the treatment of any condition that benefits from the drug.
+While pills are most often used in low-dose Naltrexone (LDN) therapy, they can be used in the treatment of any condition that benefits from the drug.